 Stop using sunitinib and call your doctor at once if you have a serious side effect such as:

-- swelling of your ankles or feet, feeling short of breath (even with mild exertion);
+- feeling short of breath (even with mild exertion), swelling in your ankles or feet;

 What are the precautions when taking sunitinib malate (Sutent)?

 Before taking sunitinib, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: bleeding problems, heart problems (e.g., congestive heart failure), high blood pressure, liver problems, thyroid disease, diabetes.

 Sunitinib may cause a condition that affects the heart rhythm (QT prolongation).
 QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that need medical attention right away.

 Last reviewed on RxList: 1/10/2017

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Sutent Information